You can use a CMIS 1.0 AtomPub client and point it at

 In addition to the system properties defined in the CMIS specification under the

-cmis: prefix, Nuxeo EP adds a couple of additional properties under the
+cmis: prefix, the Nuxeo Platform adds a couple of additional properties under the

 Since Nuxeo 5.4.2

 nuxeo:isVersion: to distinguish between archived (read-only revision) and live documents (that can be edited);